awsdocs/aws-opsworks-user-guide/doc_source/gettingstarted-opspup.md

 ### Set Up a Git Control Repository<a name="configure-control-repository"></a>

 Before you can launch a Puppet master, you must have a control repository configured in Git to store and change\-manage your Puppet modules and classes\.
-A URL to a Git repository and SSH account information to access the repository are required in the steps to launch your Puppet Enterprise master server\.
+A URL to a Git repository and HTTPS or SSH account information to access the repository are required in the steps to launch your Puppet Enterprise master server\.
 For more information about how to set up a control repository that your Puppet Enterprise master will use, see [Setting up a control repository](https://puppet.com/docs/pe/2017.3/code_management/control_repo.html)\.
 You can also find control repository setup instructions in the readme for Puppet's [`control-repo` sample repository on GitHub](https://github.com/puppetlabs/control-repo)\.
 The structure of the control repository resembles the following\.

 ```
 ├── LICENSE